mmatschiner/tutorials/genome_wide_genealogy_estimation_with_snp_data/README.md

 <a name="q1"></a>

 * **Question 1:** Out dataset included 2 samples of each of 14 species, therefore 28 samples.
 For each sample, two phased sequences (= haplotypes) are included in the dataset, therefore there are 56 haplotypes in total.

+<a name="q2"></a>

+* **Question 2:** Given that also the first plot for *Astatotilapia burtoni* showed more variation in the rate estimates for older species that seemed to result only from stochasticity in the estimation, I suspect that the same could be responsible for the peak around 6 million years ago.
+Without further analyses, however, we can not exclude that it actually shows a true biological signal, such as possible introgression from a species that diverged as early as 6 million years ago from the other *Neolamprologus* species.

+<a name="q3"></a>

+* **Question 3:** The line for the coalescence rate between *Neolamprologus olivaceous* and *Astatotilapia burtoni* should be the only one that is present in both plots; therefore, it has to be the one that peaks just a bit later than 2e+06, 2 million years ago.